ebi-uniprot/ProtVista/dataServicesAndFormat.md

 ![](./images/customCategoriesAndTypesWithDefault.png)

 ## Variants
 Natural variants have a [tailored visualization](#variant-visualization) explained earlier in this document.
-In order to visually distinguish what variant data comes from an external source, i.e., sources you have added to the default ones, we use a thick colored circumference.
-The circumference color is given by the consequence reported on the external data source or black if none reported.
+In order to visually distinguish what variant data comes from an external source, i.e., sources you have added to the default ones, we use a thick colored border.
+The border color is given by the consequence reported on the external data source or black if none reported.
 ![](./images/extSrc_black_circumference.png)

 **Instantiation**